 Dr. Emmett G. Price B.A.
 (Music), University of California M.A.
 (Ethnomusicology), University of Pittsburgh Ph.D.
 (Ethnomusicology), University of Pittsburgh Emmett G. Price III is one of the nation's leading experts on Music of the African Diaspora, Christian Worship and the Black Christian Experience.
 He has spent much of the past few decades writing, lecturing and conducting cutting edge research on bridging the generational divide.
 Born and raised in Los Angeles, California, Dr. Price received a B.A. in music from the University of California, Berkeley and earned both his M.A. and Ph.D. in music (ethnomusicology) from the University of Pittsburgh.
 He also obtained an M.A. in urban ministry leadership from Gordon-Conwell Theological Seminary.
-Currently, he serves as Professor of Worship, Church & Culture, Dean of the Chapel, and Founding Executive Director of the Institute for the Study of the Black Christian Experience (ISBCE) at Gordon-Conwell Theological Seminary.
 Prior to his current post, Dr. Price served on the faculty of Northeastern University (2001-2016) as associate professor of Music and chair of the Department of African American Studies (2008-2012).
 He has served as visiting professor at Berklee College of Music, Andover Newton Theological School and Brandeis University.
 He is a former research fellow of the W.E.B.
 Du Bois Institute for African and African American Research at Harvard University and Northeastern University's Center for the Study of Sport in Society, where he served as the lead scholar on the Rhythm & Flow Initiative - a research project studying the various intersections of music and sport.
 An ordained minister, Dr. Price serves as Founding Pastor of Community of Love Christian Fellowship (Allston, MA).
 A nationally recognized expert on church music, liturgical arts and ethnodoxology, he is also the president and founder of the Black Church Music Ministry Project (BCMMP), an organization launched in 2006 to "serve, nurture and develop spiritual leaders in music ministry."
 Since 2011, he has served as the Director of the James Abbington Church Music Academy as part of the Hampton University Ministers' Conference & Choir Directors' and Organists' Guild.